 Personalisation can have three main qualities:

 - Relevant: The right individual products or solutions.
-Considering customer or consumer interests means targeted to personas’ and segments’ respective needs with tailored solutions or offers.
+Considering customer or consumer interests means targeting personas’ and segments’ respective needs with tailored solutions or offers.
 91% of consumers surveyed say they are more likely to shop with brands that provide offers and recommendations that are relevant to them.

 - Contextual: The right information at the right time and place.
 Considering customer or consumer context means understanding the sales cycle or buying journey stage, touchpoints, and previous interactions.
 87% of consumers surveyed say that personally relevant branded content positively influences how they feel about a brand.